Generative Spectrum Cartography: Unified Reconstruction and Active Sensing via Diffusion Models: Experiments

-In comparison, the proposed GSC method achieves notably higher reconstruction accuracy at all quantization levels.
-At a 15\% sampling rate, GSC attains 20.98~dB PSNR under 1-bit quantization, approximately 10~dB higher than UNN, and reduces LPIPS from 0.491 to 0.183.
-As the quantization resolution increases, the reconstruction quality improves accordingly: for 2-bit and 3-bit settings, GSC reaches 25.20~dB and 26.72~dB PSNR, respectively, whereas UNN remains near 10--11~dB.
-Similar trends are observed at the 20\% sampling rate, where GSC consistently provides more accurate and perceptually coherent reconstructions across all bit-depths.

-These results indicate that the generative prior in GSC remains effective even under strongly quantized measurements.
-The observed improvements align with the benefit of explicitly incorporating the quantization likelihood—expressed as a Gaussian interval probability—into the posterior update, enabling more stable reconstruction in nonlinear sensing regimes.
+In contrast, GSC achieves substantially better performance at every bit-depth.
+At \(\rho=0.15\), GSC attains 20.98 dB PSNR and 0.183 LPIPS under 1-bit quantization, compared with 10.95 dB and 0.491 for UNN.
+As the quantization resolution increases, the reconstruction quality of GSC further improves: at \(\rho=0.15\), it reaches 25.20 dB and 26.72 dB PSNR for 2-bit and 3-bit quantization, respectively.
+Similar gains are observed at \(\rho=0.20\).
+These results are consistent with the advantage of explicitly incorporating the quantization likelihood through Gaussian interval probabilities, rather than relying on gradient-based corrections that are difficult to apply in low-bit nonlinear sensing regimes.

-\textbf{Active Learning Results.} To evaluate the efficiency of the proposed uncertainty-guided sampling strategy under limited sensing budgets, we begin with an initial 10\% observation ratio and estimate a spatial uncertainty map through multiple posterior sampling runs.
-Based on this uncertainty distribution, an additional 3\%, 5\%, or 7\% of measurement locations is selected either uniformly at random or using the proposed K-means--based active sampling policy.
+\textbf{Active sensing results.} We next evaluate the closed-loop active sensing strategy introduced in Section~IV.
+In the linear-measurement setting, we start from an initial measurement ratio $\rho_0=L_0/N=0.10$, where $M_0$ denotes the number of initially measured locations.
+Based on these initial measurements, we estimate an uncertainty map from repeated measurement-conditioned reconstructions and then select additional sensing locations using either random sensing or the proposed uncertainty-aware strategy.
+Let $\Delta\rho=Q/N$ denote the additional measurement ratio, where $Q$ is the number of newly selected sensing locations.
+In the experiments, we consider $\Delta\rho\in\{0.03,0.04,0.05,0.06,0.07\}$.
+For each additional sensing budget, the corresponding measurements are revealed and merged into the measurement set before reconstruction is rerun on the updated measurements.

-Figure~\ref{fig:active_learning} (linear case) shows that across all additional sensing ratios, the K-means strategy consistently outperforms random sampling, producing higher PSNR and lower LPIPS.
-The performance gap increases as more samples are added, indicating that posterior uncertainty provides reliable guidance for identifying informative regions that contribute more effectively to reconstruction quality.
+Figure~\ref{fig:active_learning} shows that the proposed strategy consistently outperforms random sensing across all additional sensing budgets, yielding higher PSNR and lower LPIPS.
+The improvement becomes larger as \(\Delta\rho\) increases, indicating that posterior uncertainty provides useful guidance for identifying measurements that contribute more effectively to reconstruction quality.